narcissawright/melancholy/README.md

 - Impact landing.
 Landing from a height will result damage or being unable to move for a time.

 #### `To Do`
-- Proper movement & physics on slopes.
+- Proper movement & physics on slopes and small ledges
 - Sword (Primary Attack).
 Sword draw, sword slash, heavy sword slash, air slash, put away.
 - Subweapons.
 All require the same ammo type (jewels or whatever)
 1. Bombs: Bomb Pull (happens quickly), Bomb Throw (also fast).
 Throw distance may vary if you are targeting or moving.
 Big-ish hitbox.